 Audra’s upbringing and life-long love of horses led her to work on ranches as often as possible, as well as participating in horse shows and rodeos.
 She now resides in King City, California.

 Marc joined the company as a broker on December 1, 2010.
-He will be working closely with Steve Fredricks, President, and the Turrentine team, bringing to the company a broad spectrum of talents in the wine industry, from grower relations to consumer marketing.
+He works closely with Steve Fredricks, President, and the Turrentine team, bringing to the company a broad spectrum of talents in the wine industry, from grower relations to consumer marketing.

 “Marc has a great background and lots of enthusiasm,” commented Fredricks.
 “He knows the wine business inside and out and has a great deal of sales and marketing experience.
 We are very happy to have him on our team.”